 A.1: AI and ML

 Artificial Intelligence (AI)/Machine Learning (ML) is being used in a range of application domains across industry sectors, realizing significant productivity gains.
-In particular, in mobile communications systems, mobile devices (e.g. smartphones, smart vechicles, UAVs, mobile robots) are increasingly replacing conventional algorithms (e.g. speech recognition, mechine translation, image recognition, video processing, user behavior prediction) with AI/ML models to enable applications like enhanced photography, intelligent personal assistants, VR/AR, video gaming, video analytics, personalized shopping recommendation, autonomous driving/navigation, smart home appliances, mobile robotics, mobile medicals, as well as mobile finance.
+In particular, in mobile communications systems, mobile devices (e.g. smartphones, smart vehicles, UAVs, mobile robots) are increasingly replacing conventional algorithms (e.g. speech recognition, machine translation, image recognition, video processing, user behavior prediction) with AI/ML models to enable applications like enhanced photography, intelligent personal assistants, VR/AR, video gaming, video analytics, personalized shopping recommendation, autonomous driving/navigation, smart home appliances, mobile robotics, mobile medicals, as well as mobile finance.
 As forecast by Gartner [44], more than 80% of enterprise IoT projects will include an AI component by 2022, up from only 10% today.

 Artificial Intelligence (AI) is the science and engineering to build intelligent machines capable of carrying out tasks as humans do, defined by John McCarthy in 1956.
-The catagorization of AI approaches can be illustrated in Figure A.1-1 [25].
+The categorization of AI approaches can be illustrated in figure A.1-1 [25].